 In this predictive life cycle, expected changes are minimal because work is quite predictive and known.
 We can say the life cycle is quite foretelling like technology is proven; the team is matured in estimation techniques.
 Etc.

-In other words, the team knows where they are heading to?
+In other words, the team knows where they are heading?
 And what they need to follow the sequence.
-It is a plan driven life cycle, where we plan work upfront, and we take changes as an exception.
+It is a plan-driven life cycle, where we plan work upfront, and we make changes as an exception.
 It’s like a yearlong project will have Planning, Analysis, Design, Code, testing phases one by one and then the final result is delivered over a year.

 We don’t expect the long feedback cycle where testing is giving feedback to requirement analysis.
 If it happens, this life cycle is not right for us.
-These long feedbacks introduces a lot of waste as we need to lot of rework in requirement analysis, design, and development also.
-When we are developing some new recipe, this long feedback is common, and we should avoid predictive life cycle.
+This long feedbacks introduces a lot of waste as we need to lot of rework in requirement analysis, design, and development also.
+When we are developing some new recipes, this long feedback is common, and we should avoid the predictive life cycle.
 Here, we can see in this new recipe, as things are not predictable, and we need a different approach.
 Now the question is, which life cycle is suitable when requirements are abstract?
 The answer is the iterative life cycle.
 We will discuss this life cycle later in this blog.

 Now we are clear how this most common life cycle work.
 Let’s go to the next step.
 What is an iterative life cycle?

 “Iterative Life Cycle: A project life cycle where the project scope is generally determined early in the project life cycle, but time and cost estimates are routinely modiﬁed as the project team’s understanding of the product increases.
 Iterations develop the product through a series of repeated cycles, while increments successively add to the functionality of that product”